Skip to main content

 In practical terms, athletes over 35 who use beetroot nitrate before training sessions may experience:

-• Faster reaction times, particularly relevant for cycling and running in traffic or variable terrain
+• Reaction time: faster responses, particularly relevant for cycling and running in traffic or on variable terrain

 The Long-Term View